Final dispute over undefined vs null in JS/TS

 our function,

-type is added to return type signature.
-Later when we use this function we will quickly notice that we are dealing with potentiallyundefined
+undefinedtype is added to return type signature.
+Later when we use this function we will quickly notice that we are dealing with potentiallyundefinedvalue.

 // (user: User) => string | undefined